Client Guide

 Small-scope questions and request that I can handle offhand, usually in just a few minutes.
 Questions about legal rules I know well.
 Requests for documents in my records.
 Status reports on projects.

 I try to handle quick asks as soon as possible, as they come up.
 Even if I have other kinds of tasks on my to-do list for the day.
 My goal here is to prevent people waiting on me, and to prevent mounds and mounds of these piling up.
-If they pile up, it’s often as much work to track them as to do them, so it’s easy to drown.
+If they pile up, it’s often as much work to track them as to do them.
+An e-mail per topic really helps here.

 This sometimes frustrate clients who see me answering unrelated questions when a much larger task is acknowledged first priority.